Welcome to Red Birds Trust

 Onaqui Education

-This organization is passionate about providing accurate information, educational resources and updates of current events t as they relate to the Onaqui horses and HMA.
-We look forward to sharing information and garnering support for these special horses.
+This organization is passionate about providing accurate information, educational resources, and updates of current events as they relate to the Onaqui horses and Herd Management Area (HMA) they call home.
+We look forward to sharing information and garnering support for these cherished wild mustangs.

 All 303 Onaqui horses put up for adoption at the Delta Utah BLM facility in December 2021 were adopted into private homes, sanctuaries and/or by TIP trainers.
 We are forever grateful for everyone who came through to make this happen by opening their hearts and homes, offering donations and advocating for the best placements for individual horses.